Rules and Format

 Advanced: One has accumulated more experience and began to master the advanced skills concepts

 Elite: A highly developed skill level.
 One has solid experience and training with the skills and understanding of the advanced concepts.
-One demonstrate proficiency and superior skills level.
+One demonstrates proficiency and superior skills level.
 High consistency in maintaining top placing in the leaderboard.

 Participating Competitors (Age Groups)